JakeJing/gpandoc/README.md

 I strongly suggest you to first test the commands in `compile.sh` line by line, and see whether there is any error. **Note:** you need to change the id of your gdoc file in `compile.sh`.
 If everything works well, you are ready to go.
 Enjoy it!

+**Some common errors in Rmarkdown:**

+Rmarkdown cannot highlight the R syntax in Pandoc, you need to downgrade pandoc into pandoc v1.19.2.1 and R studio into v1.3.1093.
+In doing so, the R syntax can be recognized correctly.